-What I do know of God is that he’s extremely kind.
+What I know of God definitively, is that he’s kind.
 Wow!
 I’ve experienced his kindness and mercy on a very personal level.
 He delivered me when I was in confused darkness and told me he loved me.
 I believed him and was set free.
-And he’s never left.
-I’ve enjoyed his largeness of heart; his understanding.
+And he’s never left me.
+I’ve enjoyed God’s largeness of heart and his understanding.
 He has comforted me when I was most inadequate.
 He speaks and talks and wants to have conversations.
 He gets “lonely” and wants to be prioritised.
 He gets angry and hides himself when taken for granted.
 I’ve dipped my mind in his intellect and brilliance many times.
 He has been my teacher and his inspiration fires up my creativity.

 God is real to me.
-Prayer is a struggle, has always been but reading his word is a breeze.
+Prayer is a struggle and has always been, but reading God’s word is a delight.
 I like God’s thoughts.
-Church wearies me.
-I can only do it if I take a break every now and then.
-I don’t understand religion/conformity (and the religious) and I hate crowds.
-I don’t understand conversations that begin with “by the grace of God” or end with “it is well”.
-I get very angry very quickly with people who speak in religious metaphors so I respect myself by staying away from them.
+Church services weary me.
+I can only attend if I take a break for a few weeks.
+I don’t understand religion, conformity and the religious.
+And, I hate crowds.
+I don’t understand conversations that begin with “By the grace of God” or end with “It is well”.
+I get very angry, very quickly with people who speak in religious metaphors and so, I respect myself by staying away from them.
 God has never had a religious conversation with me.
 We discuss science and politics and business.
 Sometimes, I tell him about my love life too.
 We talk about music, culture and social media.
-I discuss my lectures with him and ask what he’d like me to say.
-At night, I check in with him and ask what’s important to him at the moment.
+I discuss my speaking engagements with him and ask what he’d like me to say.
+At night, I check in with him and wonder what’s important to him at the moment.
 I ask what he really wants to do in church or with the projects I’m involved in.
-Many times I’m too tired to speak and I ask him to do the talking for a while and then I read the Bible.
+Many times I’m too tired to speak and I ask him to do the talking for a while as I read the Bible.
 Sometimes he speaks, sometimes he doesn’t but it’s okay.
 We have an entire life ahead of us.